Kong/kongponents/docs/guide/contributing.md

 cd kongponents && yarn install --frozen-lockfile
 ```

-Next, let's generate [the CLI](#cli) that can be used to easy scaffold new Kongponent components
+Next, let's generate [the CLI](#cli) that can be used to easy scaffold new Kongponent components. _This likely was ran automatically after installing dependencies._

 ```sh
 yarn build:cli
 ```

-Run the docs locally
+Run the docs local dev server with hot-module reload

 ```sh
 yarn docs:dev
 ```

-Build the docs and preview the build locally
+Build the docs and preview the built files locally

 ```sh
 yarn docs:preview